okeeffed/developer-notes/manual/Scala/Scala-Expressions.md

 // evaluates to "hi"
 ```

-## Examples of expressions in actions
+## Examples of Expressions in Action

 ```scala
 "hello" // type String